gforts/CollaborateProject/README.md

+# CollaborateProject
-# This is Collaborated Project.
+# This is Collaborated project
+# This is README.md file
+# It contains the infomation about project